shinokada/awesome/README.md

 ## Overview

-The `awesome` is a simple script package manager.
+The `awesome` is a simple shell script package manager.
 Awesome installs a shell script package from a GitHub repo on your macOS/Linux.

  It creates the `~/awesome` directory and the `~/bin` directory if they don't exist.
 When you install a script package in the `~/awesome` directory and, it creates a symlink in the `~/bin` directory.

+## Why?

+- Some scripts don't have Homebrew installation. (macOS/Linux)
+- Make an easy installation.

 ## Installation